-The utility alternatives presented may be either basic alternatives to meet both immediate and long-term needs; or long-term alternatives that would meet needs beyond the temporary surge of the proposed relocation.
-In addition, while basic alternatives are addressed with known or project-specific information, long-term alternatives are dealt with more generally at a programmatic level.
+The alternatives presented may be either interim alternatives to meet immediate needs; basic alternatives to meet both immediate and long term needs; and long term alternatives that would meet needs beyond the temporary surge of the proposed relocation.
+In addition, while interim and basic alternatives are addressed with known or project-specific information, long term alternatives are dealt with more generally at programmatic level.
+The proposed interim utility alternatives presented in Volume 6 bridge the gap between existing conditions and final long-term utility solutions.
 This approach anticipates that long-term alternatives may not be implemented in time to accommodate the Marine Corps relocation schedule.
-However, basic alternatives would be readily available for pursuit upon signature of the Record of Decision.
+However, interim alternatives and basic alternatives would be readily available for pursuit upon signature of the Record of Decision (ROD).